dextermiranda98-ui/CyberSec-Foundations-Portfolio/Documentation/Network_Topology_Diagram.md

 This document provides the blueprint for the virtual network infrastructure used in the ProjectX E101 lab.
 The topology is designed to emulate a standard small business environment, featuring segregated segments for corporate user access and administrative/security functions.

 2. Network Diagram (Conceptual)
-(Note: Replace the line above with your actual network diagram image, e.g., created with tools like draw.io or Visio.)

 3. Network Segmentation

-The lab utilizes a single internal network configured as a VirtualBox NAT Network.
-This isolates the ProjectX environment from the host machine's physical network while allowing all internal VMs outbound internet access (essential for updates and tool downloads).
+The lab utilizes a single internal network configured as a VMware NAT Network.
+This isolates the ProjectX environment from the host machine's physical network while allowing all internal VMs outbound internet access.

 | Network Segment | Subnet (Example) | VM Roles Included | Purpose |
 | ----- | ----- | ----- | ----- |